 Letting Go of Unrealistic Expectations in Motherhood

-Stop putting pressure on yourself to do all of the things - and find joy and gratitude for the everyday.
+In this blog post I talk about how we need to stop putting pressure on ourselves to do all of the things - and find joy and gratitude for the everyday.
 None of us mothers can do these things to the "perfect" standards people show on social media.
-Instead, let’s get back to the basics; embracing a slower, simpler way of living and watch all areas of our health improve *with more ease*
+Instead, let’s get back to the basics; embracing a slower, simpler way of living and watch all areas of our health, home and family improve *with more ease.

 Letting go of the pressure